“Eat the frog” to boost your productivity

-In that sense, “Eating that frog” means you have to do the task you dread first, before all other tasks.
-Once you have “eaten” your “frog”, you can rest assured that the worst is behind you, so you’re likely to take on a positive approach about the rest of your day.
+“Eating that frog” means you have to do the task you dread first, before all other tasks.
+Once you have “eaten” your “frog”, you can rest assured that the worst is behind you, so you’re likely to take on a positive approach throughout your day.

 Brian Tracy, author of one of the best books on productivity — Eat That Frog!
 21 Great Ways to Stop Procrastinating and Get More Done in Less Time — was the one who coined the term, inspired by the previously mentioned Mark Twain’s quote.